NgocNhi-512/MIS-311/README.md

 ### Key Observations
 - Countries with the highest tourist arrivals in 2022 also remained top destinations in 2023.
-- The majority of data points are closely clustered around the regression line, showing a consistent growth trend across countries.
+- Most data points are closely grouped around the trend line, showing a consistent growth pattern across countries.
-- Only minor deviations from the trend line are observed, suggesting low variability and strong market stability.
+- Only  deviations from the trend line are observed, suggesting stable tourism growth overall.

-### Business Implications for GiftHub
+### Implications Of The Findings

-The continuous growth in tourist arrivals suggests that countries with strong tourism performance may also have higher demand for gifts, souvenirs, and personalized shopping services.
-GiftHub can use this insight to identify potential markets, improve demand forecasting, and focus marketing efforts on destinations with stable tourism growth.
+The findings show that global tourism is recovering strongly after COVID-19, especially in countries like France, Spain, and the United States, which continue to attract many international tourists.
+The increase in tourist arrivals from 2022 to 2023 and the high predictions for 2024 suggest that tourism demand will continue to grow.
+These insights can help governments and tourism businesses improve planning, marketing, and tourist services.

+This project also reflects my personal interest in finance and business analytics.
+I enjoyed combining data analysis, visualisation, and business thinking to explore real-world tourism trends in a more creative and meaningful way.
+The portfolio highlights both my analytical skills and my curiosity about how data can support better business decisions.